BACK TO INDEX

 This paper derives new results for certain classes of chemical reaction networks, linking structural to dynamical properties.
 In particular, it investigates their monotonicity and convergence without making assumptions on the form of the kinetics (e.g., mass-action) of the dynamical equations involved, and relying only on stoichiometric constraints.
 The key idea is to find an alternative representation under which the resulting system is monotone.
 As a simple example, the paper shows that a phosphorylation/dephosphorylation process, which is involved in many signaling cascades, has a global stability property.

 5. G. Russo, M. di Bernardo, and E.D.
 Sontag.
 Global entrainment of transcriptional systems to periodic inputs.
 PLoS Computational Biology, 6:e1000739, 2010.
-[PDF] Keyword(s): contractive systems, contractions, systems biology, biochemical networks, gene and protein networks.
+[PDF] Keyword(s): contractive systems, contractions, systems biology, reaction networks, gene and protein networks.

 Abstract: